electricessence/gulp-typescript-helper/README.md

 	            MODULE.UMD)
 	        .clear() // Clears the destination directory.
 	        .minify() // Signals to enable minification (uglify).
-	        .execute() // Commences the render pipeline
+	        .execute() // Commences the build pipeline
 	        .then(()=>
 	            /* Whatever steps you want to do before completion */) // );